 Normal values are as follows:

-The examples above are common measurements for results of these tests.
 Normal value ranges may vary slightly among different laboratories.
 Some labs use different measurements or test different samples.
-Talk to your doctor about the meaning of your specific test results.
+Talk to your provider about the meaning of your specific test results.

 Abnormal results are indicated as follows:

-Greater-than-normal measurements may indicate:
+Higher than normal measurements may indicate:

-Lower-than-normal measurements may indicate:
+Lower than normal measurements may indicate: